ColasNahaboo/sympa-archive-list/README.md

 ```
 ## Quickstart
 1. Copy the `sympa-archive-list` somewhere on your SYMPA server.
 E.g. in `/usr/local/bin`
 2. Create a `/etc/sympa-archive-list.conf` and add a line in it telling where to copy archives:
    `destination=user@host:/path/to/archives`
 3. Test it works by a `sympa-archive-list -l -a`
-4. Add it to the root corntab to run daily.
+4. Add it to the root crontab to run daily.
 E.g, to archive all lists closed for more than a month:
   `01 01 * * * /usr/local/bin/sympa-archive-list -a -o 31`

 ## License
 (c) 2018 Colas Nahaboo, colas@nahaboo.net